“10 Mistakes You're Making Every Time You Think About Starting A Diet" Review

 When you're in this mindset, you can jump to conclusions about anything, without any evidence whatsoever—"Why is he staring at my double chin while he's talking to me?" when he's actually looking you in the eye.
 Worse yet, you tend to play fortune teller, anticipating that something or an event will turn out badly, thereby helping to make it a foregone conclusion: "I just know I'm going to eat too much and all the wrong stuff at the party tonight."

 Personal Trainer Wisdom: Be aware of your mindset and the underlying influences on your behavior and perspective.
-Are you looking for the worst or negative in people and your environment?
-What negative filter are you viewing the world?
+Are you looking for the worst or damaging in people and your environment?
+What negative filter are you viewing the world through?
 Is it self-imposed?
-Although personal trainers will sell the physical side, the real change for sustainable weight loss is a result of your emotional and mental rewiring efforts.
-It’s time to change your mind and redefine your interaction with the world and the way you perceive yourself.
+Although personal trainers will sell the physical side, the real change for sustainable weight loss comes from your emotional and mental rewiring efforts.
+It’s time to change your mind and redefine your interactions with the world and your perception of yourself.